securebitsorg/securebitsorg.github.io/content/posts/privacy/AdGuard/adguard-home-auf-raspberry-pi-installieren.en.md

 - “Tutorials”
 - “Video”
 tags:
-- “adguard”
+- adguard
-- “network”
+- network
-- “security”
+- security
-- “tutorials”
+- tutorials
-- "video"
+- video
-- “raspberry pi”
+- raspberry pi
 ---
 ## Protect your network from ads and trackers with AdGuard
 In today's tutorial, ‘**AdGuard Raspberry Pi Installation**’, I would like to show you how to install the **AdGuard DNS server** on a **Raspberry Pi version 3 or higher**.